mwfire/fastlane-plugin-aws_device_farm/README.md

 ## About
 > This Plugin Allows XCUITests and android Instrumentation tests run on AWS device Farm

+#### Note
+> This is the initial test implementation of running Calabash tests on device farm, rather than XCUITests.
+Currently only tested for iOS.

 | iOS | Android | Fail |
 |----------|-------------|-------------|